 However, despite his show of support for his former manager at the weekend, Terry insists the dressing room is fully behind Benitez regardless of his Merseyside connections.

-"On Thursday, we welcomed Rafa Benitez as our first-team manager, he said in his programme notes.
+"On Thursday, we welcomed Rafa Benitez as our first-team manager," he said in his match program notes.
 "All the players are looking forward to working with him."